SGU Scientists Discover Superconducting Properties of Boron Nanotubes for Future Microelectronics

 The team, led by Associate Professor Dmitry Kolosov, has developed the world's most accurate set of parameters for modeling boron structures, which allowed for the first accurate description of the electronic properties of these nanotubes.
 The study showed that as the diameter of the tubes increases, their conductivity significantly increases.

-The parameterization accurately defines the geometry of borophenes and boron nanotubes and well accounts for their electronic structure
+The parameterization accurately defines the geometry of borophenes and boron nanotubes and well considers their electronic structure

-Dmitry Kolosov, head of the research, Associate Professor of the Department of Radio Engineering and Electrodynamics of the Institute of Physics at SSU
+Dmitry Kolosov, head of the research, Associate Professor at the Department of Radio Engineering and Electrodynamics of the Institute of Physics at SSU

-Currently, scientists are studying how defects affect conductivity, and are also assessing the prospects of using boron nanotubes in new generation batteries.
+Currently, scientists are studying how defects affect conductivity and are assessing the prospects of using boron nanotubes in new generation batteries.

 Read more on the topic:

-In Russia, scientists have improved adhesion in electrodes for supercapacitors of electric vehicles
+In Russia, scientists have improved the adhesion in electrodes for supercapacitors of electric vehicles

 In Russia, scientists have improved medical lasers using nanotubes